Coiot/cbr-main/src/albums/episode17.md

 - scene_number: 58
   scene_title: "A Freak Phenomenon"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode17-scene58.jpg
   narration: "<p>I’m not up to date on what each civs unique ability is so can someone explain to me why every Sami city is just slightly damaged.
-My current headcanon is one man travelled to every Sami city and just burnt down one building in each.</p>"
+My current headcanon is one man travelled to every Sami city and just burnt down one building in each.</p><p>Coiot‘s Note: Every time a Muscovy city is taken, the conqueror has all of their cities take damage.</p>"
 - scene_number: 59
   scene_title: "Disaster Strikes"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode17-scene59.jpg